top of page

 The only thing we need from your fiscal sponsor is a copy of its IRS determination letter.

-Yes.
-Organizations that have applied for Arbor Rising funding in the past are eligible to re-apply.
+If you meet the eligibility requirements above, yes.
 That said, organizations that have repeatedly applied (especially in the last five years) are much less likely to be competitive in this cycle unless they have a new Executive Director and/or have undergone significant programmatic changes.

 Selection questions